general-chen/Machine_Learnin_Project/MLP_deltawing/Raw_experiment_data_postprocess/README.md

 ################################################################################################
-### This code is correct, but I did not use them for final traning of Machine Learning.
+### This code is correct, but I did not use it for the final training in Machine Learning.
 This code outputs .h file, while I use pandas Dataframe as final training dataset.
-I use matlab to post process the raw data of experiment.
+I use Matlab to post-process the raw data of the experiment.
   - individualRuns.m: This script reads the Force and Pressure data collected from Gust Onset experiments.
 It synchronizes the position, force, and pressure data for each run of the input test case and saves the compiled results, using smoothing.m to smooth data.
 Phase-averaging is not done in this script.
   - smoothFunc.m: This is a smooth function used in the main code to smooth data.